facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 The Real Risk During An Election Year

 Is there stock market risk during an election year?
-Yes, I believe there is.
+Yes, there is.
 Yet, it doesn’t stem from the market itself.
 The real risk during an election year is reacting as an investor to headlines and not the underlying data.
 It is easy to grow concerned when the news and social media are telling you that our country is doomed if a specific candidate wins.

 I’m just going to put my money somewhere safe until I see what happens.